 A 2012 survey of the literature is available here.
 Some of the peer-reviewed research showing that concealed carry laws reduce violent crime is listed here.
+For those interested in seeing our debate with Scientific American over whether some of the studies listed below should be included in our list, please see the discussion available here.

 Crime, Deterrence, and Right-to-Carry Concealed Handguns, John R. Lott, Jr. and David B. Mustard, Journal of Legal Studies, 1997